List of Iraq Stars League top scorers

 The following is the list of Iraq Stars League top scorers by season from 1974–75.
-The latest top scorer is Mohanad Ali of Al-Shorta, who scored 27 goals in 2024–25.
+The latest top scorer is Sherzod Temirov of Erbil, who scored 28 goals in 2025–26.

 Younis Abid Ali holds the record for most goals in a single season at 36, while Zahrawi Jaber scored the fewest goals in a season for a league top scorer at six.
 Thirteen players were top scorers in more than one season: Thamer Yousif, Ali Hussein Mahmoud, Hussein Saeed, Ahmed Radhi, Rahim Hameed, Karim Saddam, Hashim Ridha, Ahmed Salah, Amjad Radhi, Hammadi Ahmed, Alaa Abdul-Zahra, Mohannad Abdul-Raheem and Aymen Hussein.
 Rahim Hameed became the first player to become the league's top scorer three times in a row, in 1985–86, 1986–87 and 1987–88.
 Karim Saddam is the most successful player by winning the top scorer award four times, in 1988–89, 1989–90, 1990–91 and 1992–93.
 Syrian player Mahmoud Al-Mawas became the first non-Iraqi player to win the top scorer award in 2021–22.

-Amjad Radhi is the all-time top scorer of the Iraq Stars League with a total of 181 goals.
+Amjad Radhi is the all-time top scorer of the Iraq Stars League with a total of 180 goals.